-- Always be warm and welcoming to people. - Introduce yourself by saying your name and your role in the organisation e.g. sessional worker, trainee, volunteer. - Ask them their name and who they have come to see. - Do not allow parents and carers to wander about the building.
-Always take them to a core member of staff and introduce them. - Always maintain appropriate boundaries: never ask personal questions and remember the guidance on confidentiality. - If parents/carers pass on information to you, assure them you will pass it on to the staff member leading the session, and do so as soon as possible. - If you have information about a service user to pass back to a carer or parent, do so sensitively, and consider the service user's rights to privacy.
+- Always be warm and welcoming to people. - Introduce yourself by saying your name and your role in the organisation e.g. sessional worker, trainee, volunteer. - Ask them their name and who they have come to see and whether they have an appointment.

+- Do not allow parents and carers to wander about the building. - Always maintain appropriate boundaries: never ask personal questions and remember the guidance on confidentiality. - If parents/carers pass on information to you, assure them you will pass it on to the staff member leading the session, and do so as soon as possible. - If you have information about a member to pass back to a carer or parent, do so sensitively, and consider the service user's rights to privacy.
 If you are unsure whether to pass on information to a parent or carer, discuss this with the leader of the session.

-Guidelines for staff, volunteers and people on placement for dealing with complaints and concerns raised informally
+Guidelines for staff, volunteers and people on placement for dealing with complaints and concerns raised informally.